josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 ## Backstory: my history with keyboards, ergonomics, and RSI

 For most of my life, whatever keyboard was attached to or supplied with the computer I was using was just fine with me.
-Even when I transitioned into full-time design and development, and spent my entire working day at a desk, I rarely gave any thought to the device beneath my fingertips.
+Even when I transitioned into full-time design and development, and spent my entire working day at a desk, I rarely gave any thought to the device resting beneath my fingertips.

 Then came 2020, and the pandemic exploded in the US.
 The home became the workplace.
-I had been an in-office worker until that point, but haven't been back to work in an office since.
-Between my work and desperate attempts at escapism, my laptop was pretty much always, well, on top of my lap.
+Between the constant demands of remote work, and desperate attempts at escapism, my laptop was pretty much always, well, on top of my lap.
 (And even when it wasn't, it was probably on a surface that was in no way designed to be a comfortable workstation.)

 Over these weeks and months, I developed a repetitive stress injury (RSI), and though I didn't know it then, it would be my first of many.
-This time, it was my right wrist, pinched by the angle at which it was constantly bent for typing.
-The pain was ever-present, at times even preventing me from holding things tightly or carrying heavy items, and it became clear it would never subside if I didn't make changes.
+My right wrist, constantly pinched, was in ever-present and worsening pain, which was at times so bad I couldn't even hold things tightly or carry heavy items.

+It became clear I couldn't keep going without making changes.

 <figure>